mitenjain/marginAlign-tRNA/README.md

     make test

-This will run demo sequences through marginAlign.
+This will run demo sequences through marginAlign and marginVar.

 ### Updating the installation
 To update a marginAlign installation, from the base directory type: